-Emissions from the chimneys of the high speed ridge/roof fans on the poultry houses are represented by three point sources per house within ADMS (PR1 1, 2 & 3 and PR2 1, 2 & 3).
+Emissions from the chimneys of the high speed ridge fans that would be used to ventilate the proposed poultry houses are represented by three point sources per house within ADMS (PR1 and PR2; 1, 2 & 3).

-The poultry houses would have ranging areas, which are represented by two area sources within ADMS (PR1_RAN and PR2_RAN).
-Note that the area sources cover the parts of the ranges most likely to be used frequently and not the whole ranging area.
+The poultry houses would have ranging areas, which are represented by area sources within ADMS (PR1_RAN and PR2_RAN).
+Note that the area source covers the parts of the ranges most likely to be used frequently and not the whole ranging area.